 Connections with industry

-Graduates of the Bachelor of Construction Management and Economics are eligible to register as a Building Practitioner with Victroian Building Authority when they have acquired the minimum experience.
+Graduates of the Bachelor of Construction Management and Economics are eligible to register as a Building Practitioner with Victorian Building Authority when they have acquired the minimum experience.

 How to apply